icons

 • Landscaping and Outdoor Spaces: Extend the modern farmhouse aesthetic to outdoor areas.
 Create sleek landscaping, incorporate modern outdoor furniture, and design cosy outdoor living spaces for a seamless transition from indoors to outdoors.

 • Focus on Functionality: Modern farmhouse design values functionality.
-Choose furniture and decor items that serve a purpose and contribute to the overall efficiency of the space.
+Choose furniture and decor that serve a purpose and enhance the space's overall efficiency.

 • Minimalist Farmhouse Accessories: When selecting accessories, favour a minimalist approach.
 Choose a few statement pieces that complement the farmhouse aesthetic without overwhelming the space.